But babies are much more than survival machines.

 Newborns recognize their mothers’ voices.

 Fetuses can hear in the womb, and, as a result, newborn babies are already familiar with their mothers’ voices.
 In experiments using playbacks of recorded voices, newborns prefer their mothers’ voices to the voices of other women (DeCasper and Fifer 1980).

 Newborns recognize their native language

-Every language has its own characteristic rhythms, and newborns are savvy to them.
+Every language has its own characteristic rhythms, and babies are savvy to them.
 In an experiment on 4-day old infants, Mehler and colleagues presented French babies with recordings of a bilingual speaker telling the same story—once in French, and once in Russian.
 The babies—who had “overheard” French in the womb—showed a clear preference for the French version of the story (Mehler et al 1987).

 Newborns know about (and prefer to look at) faces

 In experiments, new infants have shown a preference for looking at faces and face-like stimuli (e.g., Batki et al 2000; Turati et al 2002).
 The babies are pretty discriminating, too.
 For example, they show a preference for faces with open eyes.
 Given a choice between fearful and smiling faces, newborns look longer at happy faces (Farroni et al 2007).

 Newborns can identify their parents' faces

 A neonate can’t see very well.
 Her vision is blurry, and her visual acuity is sharpest at the edges, rather than the center, of her visual field.
 Nevertheless, it appears that babies can learn to recognize faces in the first few hours of life.

 Newborns prefer to look at people who make direct eye contact and talk to them